 The circuit has two grandstand options, one of those being the Central Grandstand, which takes in the fast, winding sections between turns 4 and 10, as well as offering a view of what's going on between turns 17 and 20 on the other side.

-And on the subject of luxury options, make sure to also check out the F1 Experiences page, which offers Champions Club packages.
-A hospitality experience, plus a grid walk, photos with the World Championship trophies and guided tour of the paddock are among the perks.
+And on the subject of luxury options, make sure to also check out the F1 Experiences page for special race weekend packages.

 Tickets can also be bought directly from the Saudi Arabian GP website, while Motorsporttickets.com and grandprixevents.com are also well worth checking out for deals.